MrThygesen/TEA/README.md

 Produt demo is out now on https://tea-dn40fh6q8-metaheads-projects-5a43a03e.vercel.app/

-# TEA — Get Your Wallet Running with Ampoy
+# TEA — Get Your Wallet Running with Polygon Amoy

 Here’s a clean and well-formatted version of your text in **Markdown** with proper line breaks, lists, and clarity: